Educational

 Speakeasy

-Speakeasy generates SDKs for TypeScript, Python, Go, Java, C#, and PHP.
+Speakeasy generates SDKs for TypeScript, Python, Go, Java, C#, PHP, Ruby, and Swift.
 The tool produces type-safe, idiomatic libraries designed for enterprise APIs.

 Key features